Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Salesforce.com.md

 Click on a custom property mapping for a property you would like to sync.
 For the "External Key" put the exact Salesforce field name.

-If your custom property is a single-select list , for each custom value, put in the "Label" of the option in Salesforce (the text you see in the Salesforce main application).
+If your custom property is a **single-select list**, for each custom value, put in the "Label" of the option in Salesforce (the text you see in the Salesforce main application).
 An example of mapping a single-select list is below:

 ![](img/SalesforceDotCom_10.png)

-If you have a multi-select list in SpiraPlan repeat the same steps as for a single-select, except instead of putting the Salesforce "Label" in the external key, put the Salesforce "Value" instead.
+If you have a **multi-select list** in SpiraPlan repeat the same steps as for a single-select, except instead of putting the Salesforce "Label" in the external key, put the Salesforce "Value" instead.
 You should have something like this:

 ![](img/SalesforceDotCom_11.png)

+If, in Salesforce, you have list **dropdown that links to another Salesforce object** then the value you enter in SpiraPlan *must* be the string for the ID of the object, not the name.
+For example, if your dropdown says "Release 1" in Salesforce, and it has an ID of "6fghincx8dx", in SpiraPlan enter "6fghincx8dx" into the appropriate field.

 ## Configuring the User Mapping
 *If you have set the "Auto-Map Users" option set to yes in the Salesforce plugin, please skip this section.*